A NEW Community Center FOR NORTHSHORE

 A map showing the boundaries of the Northshore Parks and Recreation Service Area.

-The Northshore Parks and Recreation Service Area (NPRSA) is undertaking a formal needs assessment and feasibility study to plan for a potential new community center.
+The Northshore Parks and Recreation Service Area (NPRSA) has undertaken a formal needs assessment and feasibility study to plan for a potential new community center.
 This center builds on strong community interest in more indoor recreation and aquatics options for all ages, and would serve people across Bothell, Kenmore, Woodinville, and nearby areas.
 The study is being conducted by ARC Architects.

-This study began in Spring of 2024 and has already:
+This study began in Spring of 2024 and has:

 • Identified gaps in community services within the service area, emphasizing the needs of youth;